Ivan's impact on states

 Here is a state-by-state breakdown of Hurricane Ivan's impact.

-In Baldwin County, where Gulf Shores is located, and parts of Monroe County, Baldwin Electric Membership Cooperative's 55,000 customers were without power, according to the company's Web site.
+In Baldwin County, where Gulf Shores is located, and parts of Monroe County, all of Baldwin Electric Membership Cooperative's 56,000 customers were without power, according to the company's Web site.

 West Florida Hospital in Pensacola sustained heavy damage on a section of medical offices, spokeswoman Kathy Houser said.
 Patient wings were not damaged, she said, and the building is structurally sound.
 Three other hospitals in the Pensacola area also were damaged.